bacpop/sparrowhawk/README.md

 Alternatively, you could have run:

 ```
-./sparrowhawk /path/to/the/read_1.fastq /path/to/the/read_2.fastq -k 31 --threads 1 -v --min-count 5 --output-dir ./ --output-prefix prefix
+./sparrowhawk build /path/to/the/read_1.fastq /path/to/the/read_2.fastq -k 31 --threads 1 -v --min-count 5 --output-dir ./ --output-prefix prefix
 ```

 In the same folder as the output FASTA file, the graph before collapsing will be exported in [DOT](https://en.wikipedia.org/wiki/DOT_%28graph_description_language%29), and [GFA](https://gfa-spec.github.io/GFA-spec/) versions 1.1 and 2 as `prefix_graph.dot`, `prefix_graph.gfa`, and `prefix_graph.gfa2` respectively.
 A histogram of the k-mer frequency spectrum will be saved in the same directory as `prefix_kmerspectrum.png`.
 These optional files can be avoided with the corresponding arguments.